How Will You Choose to Divorce?

 - Florida Divorces

-- Time sharing, Parental Responsibility, and Relocation
+- Custody (Timesharing), Parental Responsibility, & Relocation issues

-- Child Support and Alimony
+- Child Support & Alimony

-- Modification and enforcement
+- Modification & Enforcement

-- Prenuptial Agreements and Postnuptial Agreements
+- Prenuptial Agreements & Postnuptial Agreements

-Michael P. Sampson serves on the board of the Collaborative Family Law Group of Central Florida, a member and sponsor of the Florida Academy of Collaborative Professionals (FACP), and a member of the International Academy of Collaborative Professionals (IACP).
-Mr. Sampson also serves as a member of the American Bar Association Dispute Resolution Collaborative Law Committee.
+In Central Florida, Michael served for 4 years (until 2020) on the board of the Collaborative Family Law Group of Central Florida.
+Statewide, he’s a member and regular sponsor of the Florida Academy of Collaborative Professionals (FACP).
+With collaborators throughout the United States, Sampson serves on the American Bar Association Dispute Resolution Collaborative Law Task Force.

-Mr. Sampson has served on the Family Law Rules committee and Rules of Judicial Administration Rules committee with The Florida Bar.
-He has earned an AV® Preeminent™ Peer Review Rating by Martindale-Hubbell®, the highest recognition for professionalism and ethics in the legal industry.
+Orlando Collaborative Divorce Attorney, Michael P. Sampson, has earned an AV® Preeminent™ Peer Review Rating by Martindale-Hubbell®, the highest recognition for professionalism and ethics in the legal industry.

-to schedule an initial appointment:
+to schedule an appointment:

-SAT-SUN: by appointment
+Sat – Sun: by appointment